-- A subdrain should be installed along the south ditch discharging into the riprap channel leading to the culvert inlet.
-Consideration should also be given to installing at or along the spring on the north shoulder as well. - The rock swale should be completely reconstructed: remove and salvage the existing riprap, excavate the wet or soft subgrade at the base of the channel to a depth of 1 m over a 10 m width, place and compact borrow material, flatten the sideslopes, install new non-woven geotextile, and replace the rock riprap.
+- A subdrain should be installed at the spring along the west ditch discharging into the riprap apron at the culvert inlet. - The east swale should be completely reconstructed: remove and salvage the existing riprap, excavate the wet or soft subgrade at the base of the channel to a depth of 1 m over a 10 m width, place and compact borrow material, flatten the sideslopes, install new non-woven geotextile, and replace the rock riprap.
 The subgrade should be compacted with a sheepsfoot compactor.
-Borrow material could be taken from the knoll located northeast of the channel. - The voids forming below the concrete headwalls should be grouted if the other repairs are undertaken.
+Borrow material could be taken from the knoll located northeast of the channel.